 I can’t believe I’m sharing a recipe for Spicy Roasted Chickpeas.
-That’s because when I was a kid I hated chickpeas.
+Because when I was a kid I hated chickpeas.
 I believe we called them by their alternate name, garbanzo beans.
 Either way, I thought they looked absolutely gross.
 To be completely honest, I thought they were something only old women liked because that’s the only people I would see eating them, usually adding them on top of their salads.

 I don’t know what this means for me today, because now I love them.
 I feel like Forrest Gump of the chickpea.
 I like ‘em in a veggie burger.
 I eat them in hummus and gravy.
 Heck, I even make a faux “tuna” salad with them.
 I could write a cookbook on a 100 things to do with chickpeas.